OntimizeWeb/ontimize-web-ngx/README.md

 ## Build

-Run `npm run build` to build the project.
-The build artifacts will be stored in the `dist/` directory.
-It will create the distribution folder, copy the styles and pack this to use it as a npm package in a .tgz file.
+Run `npm run build` to build the library.
+It will create the distribution folder, copy the styles and pack this to use it as a npm package in a .tgz file but you can run those tasks separately.

 The npm script `build` executes the following commands: